encaro/Slimroms_staff/README.md

 	https://download.chainfire.eu/1021/SuperSU/SR3-SuperSU-v2.79-SR3-20170114223742.zip
 	* Slimlauncher is awful = install Nova for example
 	* kernel is modified from Lineage , don't expect boeffla to run (but possible)
+	* you can use all substratum theme with SlimROM, but it's a bit buggy now

 Bugs and fixes: